 All entries must be accompanied by an entry form signed by the child's parent or guardian.
 Please make sure you print clearly as we use the information on the entry forms to create certificates of achievement, to mail back stories, and to communicate with parents via email.
 You can access the entry form and rules here as a PDF file, or you can contact the NHPBS via email or by calling 1-603-868-4455 to request an entry form.

 MANY WILL ENTER, ALL WILL WIN.
 NO PURCHASE NECESSARY TO ENTER OR WIN.
 The NHPBS KIDS Writers Contest is produced by NHPBS and is based on the Reading Rainbow® Young Writers and Illustrators Contest, a concept developed by WNED.
-The Contest begins on September 1, 2018.
-Entry deadline is March 1, 2019.
+Entry deadline for stories is postmarked by March 20, 2019.
 This Contest consists of two (2) rounds of judging: (1) the in-house judging, and (2) the New Hampshire judging panel.
 10-20 stories at each grade level will be selected by NHPBS staff as outstanding stories for that grade level.
 Those stories will be judged by a panel of judges made up of, but not limited to, New Hampshire teachers, librarians, business leaders, artists, and writers.
 A first, second and third place winner will be selected for each grade level.
 The remaining stories in each judging group will be awarded an honorable mention.
 All other stories will be awarded an Outstanding Achievement Award.

 Eligibility & Entry Guidelines